Pontevedra: 21st century

 In the 21st century the city of Pontevedra has undergone both a cultural renaissance and an urban transformation, taking in the pedestrianisation of the city centre, extension of cycle lanes, recovery of the historical and natural heritage, rehabilitation of buildings and public spaces, and an increase in green areas and pedestrian walkways.
 Unlike the other six large cities of Galicia, which have lost inhabitants to neighboring municipalities, Pontevedra's population is currently increasing.
 It has become one of the most accessible cities for disabled people, receiving a national prize for this in 2006, along with the international European INTERMODES Urban Mobility Award in 2013, the 2014 Dubai International Best Practices Award for Sustainable Development awarded by UN-Habitat in partnership with Dubai Municipality and the Award of the Center of Active Design in New York City in 2015.
 Pontevedra's model for responsible mobility is currently seen as an international reference.

+Etymology

+The place name Pontevedra derives from the Latin pontem veteram, meaning "old bridge", which refers to the first bridge built in Roman times to cross the Lérez River and the Pontevedra estuary.